Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

 An agile roadmap illustrates how your product or technology will evolve—with a lot of flexibility.
 Unlike time-based roadmaps, which focus on dates and deadlines, agile roadmaps focus on themes and progress.
 We like to think of any roadmap as a “statement of intent,” because it implies that plans can and will change.
 Agile roadmaps emerged from this philosophy: they’re a statement of where you’re going, not a hard-and-fast plan of action and to-dos.

-Keep your plans agile and flexible using this roadmap template.
-Give it a whirl here.
+Keep your plans agile and flexible using the agile roadmap template.

 A visual roadmap is a great way to communicate strategic intent.
 A roadmap needs to be a flexible, living document that facilitates the communication of the plan for how you’ll achieve a strategy; the deliverables, the milestones, the objectives and key results should be front and center.
 The best kinds of roadmaps foster team collaboration and improve the quality of your presentations.